-You can apply the glue directly from the nozzle but this usually less precise.
+You can apply the glue directly from the nozzle, but this is usually less precise.
 Otherwise, pour a small quantity on a piece of paper and apply dabs of the glue on the plastic surface with the paper.
 Attach the surfaces together and allow to dry.

 Allow For 72 Hours to Dry

 E6000 starts to dry only 30 minutes after application, but it may take around 24 to 72 hours to cure.
 The eventual curing time will depend on the amount of glue you applied to the surface, the weather conditions of your environment, and the surface condition of the plastic you are working on.

 Before storing your E6000, you have to clean the nozzle and the cap, as things can get messy the next time you want to use your glue if you don’t clean them.